Development of an anti-Compton veto for HPGe detectors operated in liquid argon using Silicon Photo-Multipliers: Experimental setup

 To hold the fibers inside the dewar a simple aluminium structure was designed.
 Three vertical bars with holes in them keep the coil of WLS fiber in place about 1 cm distance from the wall of the dewar.
 The distance between two parallel fibers is 1 cm.
-The holder with the fibers is shown on Fig.\ref{fig:wls_setup}.
-The volume enclosed by the fiber coil is approximatively 17 l.
-The VM2000 foil coated with a TPB solution was glued to the internal walls of our dewar.
+The holder with the fibers is shown in Fig.\ref{fig:wls_setup}.
+The volume enclosed by the fiber coil is approximately 17 l (23.8 kg Ar).
+The VM2000 foil coated with a TPB solution was glued to the internal walls of the dewar and the radioactive sources were placed immediately next to the dewar.

+The thickness of the LAr between the HPGe detector and the vertical walls of the dewar is only about 7 cm.

-The dewar was gas tight and it was kept under small overpressure.
+The dewar was gas tight and it was kept under small over pressure.
 To remove the air it was flushed with Ar gas for about an hour before the filling with LAr started.